shaik1002/biggitlabbomb/doc/user/packages/container_registry/reduce_container_registry_storage.md

   are analyzed and their layers deleted if not referenced by any other tagged image.
   If any layers are deleted, the namespace usage is updated.
 - The namespace's registry usage shrinks enough that GitLab can measure it with maximum precision.
-  As usage for namespaces shrinks, the measurement switches automatically from delayed to precise usage measurement.
+  As usage for namespaces shrinks to be under the [limits](../../../user/usage_quotas.md#namespace-storage-limit), the measurement switches automatically from delayed to precise usage measurement.
   There is no place in the UI to determine which measurement method is being used, but [issue 386468](https://gitlab.com/gitlab-org/gitlab/-/issues/386468) proposes to improve this.